GOOG's Stock Market Odyssey: A Year of Growth, Decline, and Resilience

 GOOG Stock Stochastic Average

-The raw stochastic average for Alphabet Inc. over the last 50 days is presently at 93.21%.
-This reflects a surge from the raw stochastic average of the previous 20 days, which was noted at 82.78%.
-Further, the company’s Stochastic %K and %D values for the last 20 days were 71.28% and 61.28%, respectively.
+As of today, the raw stochastic average of Alphabet Inc. over the past 50 days is 83.56%.
+This is a increase compared to the raw stochastic average of the last 20 days, which was recorded at 46.67%.
+Additionally, the Stochastic %K and %D values for the company were 40.66% and 44.54%, respectively, over the past 20 days.